ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  <br>Sally </a> <br /> As a user, I want to compete and earn points.</td>
  <td>Multiplayer functionality</td>
  <td>Implement multiplayer functionality for connect four</td>
  <td>I think a multiplayer game is a great idea.
-I really want to be able to compete against my friends and family members as this will really keep me engaged. .</td>
+I really like that I will be able to compete against my friends and family members as this will really keep me engaged. .</td>
 </tr>
 <tr>
 <td><img src="/Logo/manager_jack.jpg" width=45%>